Kalamazoo College students go beyond “All the above.”

 Your four years of academic and extracurricular achievements are much better indicators of your future success than the four hours you spent taking a test one Saturday morning.
 Therefore, Kalamazoo College does not require students to submit the ACT or SAT to apply for admission; however, students may submit standardized test scores if they choose.
 With that in mind, your application will be read and reviewed even if you choose not to send us official score reports.

-International students can learn more about test scores that may be required of them to demonstrate English proficiency here.
+International students: learn more about test scores that may be required of you to demonstrate English language proficiency.

 Why is Kalamazoo College a test optional school?

 External studies show standardized test scores have little broad predictive value for undergraduate success, and a two-year internal study conducted by the K faculty’s Admission and Financial Aid Committee supports that finding.
 The two-year K study demonstrated that high school GPA is the best and most consistent predictor of collegiate success, across race and ethnicity categories; whereas the predictive value of test scores is limited and varies across racial and ethnic categories.
 Utilizing test optional admission practices is a more equitable system for all applicants.

 How does Kalamazoo College evaluate students who DO NOT submit test scores?

 Admission is determined by high school grade point average, academic rigor of the high school curriculum, the application essay, and participation in co-curricular activities.